-Bay Area Community Health (BACH) provides rental assistance and supportive services for low-income individuals living with HIV/AIDS and their families through both HOPWA and HOPWA-PSH funding.
-HOPWA-PSH specifically provides eligible households with permanent supportive housing.
-In addition to housing assistance, participants may also have ongoing access to supportive services provided by qualified service providers.
+Bay Area Community Health will provide rental assistance and supportive services for low-income individuals living with HIV/AIDS and their families through both HOPWA and HOPWA-PSH funding.
+HOPWA-PSH specifically provides eligible households with permanent supportive housing, which includes a continuous legal right to remain in the housing unit through a renewable lease or legally binding occupancy agreement after the first year of residency.
+In addition to housing assistance, participants must have ongoing access to supportive services provided by qualified service providers.